EnigmaCurry/blog.rymcg.tech/content/blog/linux/thinkpad-X13s.md

 6.3.0-rc2-3-x13s
 ```

+You can now remove the `x13s` pacman repository in `/etc/pacman.conf`,
+since you are now using your own compiled versions of the same
+packages.

-After this, you can go ahead and install a graphical environment, like
+Now you can go ahead and install a graphical environment, like
 [Sway](https://wiki.archlinux.org/title/Sway).

 ### Generate Locale